SludgeVohaul/audiotools/README.md

 ## License

 The one with free beer really meaning free beer :)
-Do whatever you want with the scripts - I don't care...
+Feel free to do whatever you want with the scripts.